 As you can see, videos are saved in the full 16:9 aspect ratio, so no information gets cropped off like with images.

-The video output format is limited to MP4 only, so if you want to work with MPG, WEBM or a different format, you must first convert the video file in third party software.
+The video output format is limited to MP4 only.
+If you want to work with MPG, WEBM or a different format, you must first convert the video file in third party software.

 The software of the microscope does what it is supposed to do.
-There are several settings for controlling the video output (resolution/frame rate, output frequency, time stamp) and some that also alter the image on the built-in screen (3x digital zoom and exposure control).
+You can find several settings for controlling the video output (resolution/frame rate, output frequency, time stamp).
+There are additional settings that let you alter the image on the built-in screen (3x digital zoom and exposure control).

 The 3x digital zoom is probably the most useful feature here.
 Because the 4 megapixel CMOS sensor resolution is higher than the 1024×600 resolution of the built-in LCD screen, you can zoom in without any loss in detail on the screen.

-In order to properly store the settings, it is essential to ‘soft’ shutdown the microscope with the on/off button under the LCD screen.
-If you ‘hard’ shutdown by cutting the power using the cable switch, any changed settings do not get stored.
+To properly store the settings, it is essential to ‘soft’ shutdown the microscope with the on/off button under the LCD screen.
+If you ‘hard’ shutdown by cutting the power using the cable switch, changed settings do not get stored.